lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

 ### AWS Security Hub
     - Yet Another Dashboard for security and compliance
     - Allows us to do this over multiple accounts
-    - Then aggregates info from basically every single other service we listed above
+    - Then aggregates info from basically every single other service you listed above
     - Issues and Findings to EventBridge
     - *AWS Detective* can help us figure out RCA / cause of these findings